-The Water Research Commission (WRC) has developed an interactive vulnerability map and monitoring framework to assess the potential environmental impact of hydraulic fracturing in South Africa.
+A completed Water Research Commission (WRC) study has developed an interactive vulnerability map and monitoring framework to assess the potential environmental impact of unconventional oil and gas extraction by means of hydraulic fracturing.

 Background

 This WRC study was proposed in light of the applications that were made by various companies for exploration permits for the extraction of shale gas and coalbed methane.
 The study focused specifically on understanding the unconventional oil and gas extraction process, identifying possible impacts associated with unconventional oil and gas extraction and hydraulic fracturing (also known as fracking), as well as identifying vulnerable areas that need protection in terms of unconventional gas extraction.